rxseven/playground-node/README.md

 # REST API Playground for Todo App

-RESTful API for Todo app built with Node, Express, JWT and MongoDB & Mongoose.
+REST API playground for Todo app built with Node, Express, JWT and MongoDB.

 ## Table of Contents